aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc-lib/sphinx/_scope_jsii-calc-lib.rst

-   This is the first struct we have created in jsii
+   This is the first struct we have created in jsii.